Telegram Hacking Channels: A Continued Risk

-Telegram, a popular encrypted messaging app known for its commitment to privacy and security, has ironically become a hub for cybercriminal activities.
+Telegram, a popular encrypted messaging app known for its commitment to privacy and security, has ironically (or possibly naturally) become a hub for cybercriminal activities.
 The platform is increasingly hosting channels that facilitate hacking, distribute stolen data, and provide a marketplace for cybercrime tools and services.

 Telegram complements the dark web as an alternate place to gather if a dark web community gets shut down, or another method to sell stolen credentials or other fraud-related items.